-To determine the scope of a past practice, you need to determine the circumstances under which the practice arose.
-The rule is that the these circumstances limit the scope of the practice.
+To determine the scope of past practice, you need to determine the circumstances under which the practice arose.
+The rule is that these circumstances limit the scope of the practice.
 Thus, if the circumstances change, the practice may change.
 If the circumstances expire, the practice expires.

 If the circumstances stay the same, then the practice is binding through the duration of the contract.
 In essence, the practice becomes an implied term of the contract.

 Another rule is that the practice can be terminated by either party during the negotiations following the expiration of the agreement.
 All that either party needs to do is state during negotiations: “We no longer will abide by that practice.”
 However, if you do not make such a statement, the succeeding contract is silent, and the circumstances stay the same, then the practice continues and is binding during the term of the next agreement.